Family and Community Health (FCH)

 For more information on the Better Living for Texans (BLT) program, check out the state Facebook page or the BLT website.
 We also offer monthly newsletters with current topics, upcoming local events, and a healthy recipe for your family.

 Child care providers play a vital role in caring for America’s children.
-Earn state required continuing education credits and find helpful information on the state website or browse courses available online.
+Earn state required continuing education credits and find helpful information online.

 Several events are held each year to educate citizens on passenger safety.
 Check the calendar page, under the Events tab, for dates and details.